DeveloperNoShinigami/Eidolon-Unchained/docs/codex/reference.md

 ```
 { "type": "ritual_recipe", "ritual": "eidolonunchained:shadow_bind", "text": "The Shadow Bind ritual allows you to temporarily merge with your own shadow." }
 ```
-References a predefined ritual by ID.
+References a predefined ritual by ID without displaying the layout.

+Use `ritual` when you need to show the full ritual circle.
+Use `ritual_recipe` for quick references to an existing ritual.

 ### `image`
 ```